Ethiopia to send 50,000 workers to UAE

 "Ethiopia is planning short-term measures to reduce unemployment in Ethiopia and to cope with the increasing job demands of our people," Abiy told parliament in the capital Addis Ababa.

-“One of these short-term programmes is sending our skilled labour to foreign countries,” said Abiy, who has sought to open his country to foreign investment since assuming office last year.
-He said that under the deal 50,000 workers would be sent to UAE in the 2019/2020 fiscal year, and discussions were being held to send 200,000 over the next three years.
-The workers would receive training in various sectors, including driving and nursing, earn higher wages and “boost their capacity”, Abiy said.
-Discussions are underway about similar agreements with Japan as well as European nations, Abiy said.
+Discussions are under way about similar agreements with Japan as well as European nations, Abiy said.
 He added that Africa´s fastest-growing economy would be aided by a young skilled workforce that was trained abroad.

 The UAE has recently pressed for closer ties with countries in the Horn of Africa, helping to mediate along with Saudi Arabia a historic peace accord between former enemies Ethiopia and Eritrea last year.